rfusco/FluidSim/README.md

 #### Calculating Forces
 We want to find the total force for every particle.
-We do so by summing the force due to pressure, viscosity, and gravity. \
+We do so by summing the forces due to pressure, viscosity, and gravity. \
 ![alt text](image-3.png) \
 Once again we loop through all particles **i**, and for each **i**, we loop through all other particles **j** and sum their pressure, viscosity force contributions.
 ##### Pressure